wxyz-abcd/node-haxball/README.md

     - `redScore`: red team's current score. `null` if game is not active. read-only.
     - `blueScore`: blue team's current score. `null` if game is not active. read-only.
     - `timeElapsed`: elapsed time in current game. `null` if game is not active. read-only.
+    - `currentFrameNo`: the current frame number of the room. read-only.
+    - `banList`: the current list of banned players. read-only. host-only.

   - `functions`:
     - `leave()`: leaves the room.